loomnetwork/loom-sdk-documentation/docs/en/extdev-transfer-gateway.md

    yarn gen:rinkeby-key
    ```

-2. Get the address of the new `Rinkeby` account from the `rinkeby_account` file:
+2. Get the address of the new Rinkeby account from the `rinkeby_account` file:
    ```bash
    cat rinkeby_account
    ```

-3. Give the `Rinkeby` account some ETH so it can be used to deploy contracts to `Rinkeby`.
+3. Give the Rinkeby account some ETH so it can be used to deploy contracts to Rinkeby.
 You can either use https://faucet.rinkeby.io or transfer some ETH from another account.

 4. Set your Infura API key (get it from https://infura.io):
    ```bash